imhojang/crepe/content/blog/my-twelveth-post/TIL- why var and let bindings behave differently using setTimeOut function.md

 };
 ~~~

-This produces the same effect of using `let` keyword as the previous example.
+Using IIFE with `var` keyword produces identical effect of using `let` keyword.